Scroll to top

 Bodyguard Hire

-Vetted close protection officers with Jordan operational experience and familiarity with the Amman security environment.
+Vetted close protection officers with Jordan operational experience and familiarity with the Amman security and diplomatic environment.

 Executive Protection